Anush123kumar/ScrapeGenBot/README.md

-# ScrapeGenBot
-ScrapeGenBot is an AI-based project that combines web scraping, vector embeddings, and generative AI to extract and analyze web content.
+Websage is an AI-based project that combines web scraping, vector embeddings, and generative AI to extract and analyze web content.
 The tool enables users to scrape data from any webpage, store it in a vector database (FAISS), and query the stored data with questions, generating insightful answers using GPT-2.